Skip to main content

 Value: £2,000 fee waiver per academic year.

-• 20 per programme for BEng/Meng Electronic and Electrical Engineering and BEng Computer Systems Engineering.
+• 20 for BEng/Meng Electronic and Electrical Engineering and BEng Computer Systems Engineering.

 Application process: No separate scholarship application is required.
 Applicants should apply for the programmes in the usual way, via UCAS or via the Brunel online application portal.
 Scholarship eligibility will be automatically considered and the scholarship will be awarded on a first come, first served basis.